mrakgr/The-Spiral-Language/readme.md

 One thing is for certain, such a language would be hard to write as a standard compiler in F#.
 A lot more infrastructure support would be necessary in order to support a fundamentally different approach towards compiler construction.
 Its own platform and a surgical compiler like [Lancet](https://github.com/TiarkRompf/lancet) would be a prerequisite.
 MLs are more suited towards writing interpreters than language towers.

 [Racket](https://racket-lang.org/) has a superior ecosystem for writing such a language compared to the .NET, but it is the author's opinion that the parser in particular is not the best place to do compile time evaluation of functions and that syntax should not be used for abstraction - it should be used for ergonomics and should be consistent.
-Parsing should be a step to get rid of syntax.
+Parsing should be a step to get rid of syntax for the rest of the passes.

 Macros do not make sense in dynamic languages as a tool for language creation.
 They are absolute insanity in static languages.
-Often when they reach the limit of their design they cram macros to do everything else - like performance optimizations for example, and tout them as a feature rather than an admission of failure in language design.
+Often when static languages reach the limit of their design they cram macros to do everything else - like performance optimizations for example, and tout them as a feature rather than an admission of failure in language design.

 Wanting macros in order to optimize performance will never happen in Spiral.

 ### 4: Continuation Passing Style, Monadic Computation and Parsing

-(work in progress)
+(work in progress, probably needs to be redone as the style of the previous tutorials is not working for it)

 Now that union types are out of the way, slowly the subject can move towards the more fun stuff that can be done with the language.
 CPS is a great way of writing highly abstract, generic and very fast code in Spiral and so the language has support for programming in such a style using monadic syntax.
 Modules are a significant aid as well for programming in CPS.

 Up to now the examples have been relatively simple, in order for them to be instructive and give a feel for how the language works and its syntax.
 They weren't important from a real world use case perspective.
 Many bold claims were made about performance, but not a single performance figure was made despite that.
 That is due to the examples being simple enough that there was no need to especially prove that they would be anything other than optimal.
 That should have been plain enough from just looking at the generated code.

 That will change in this chapter.
-A very basic parsing library with little error handling will be written in both Spiral and F# and their performance will be compared.
+A very basic parsing library based on [FParsec](http://www.quanttec.com/fparsec/) with little error handling will be written in both Spiral and F# and their performance will be compared.

 The way parsers can be done in Spiral starts to qualify as a thing not possible to do in any other language depending on how much weight is put on performance.